GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 ==== Likelihood cutoff
 <sec:active_ssl:results:likelihood_threshold>

-In order to feed the aggregated heatmaps to the clustering algorithm, it is first needed to extract a set of points from the final 2D map #AM.
+To feed the aggregated heatmaps to the clustering algorithm, a set of points must first be extracted from the final 2D map #AM.
-DBSCAN does not take the pixel values into account for building its clusters and only relies on the distance between the provided points.
+When building its clusters, DBSCAN does not consider the pixel values and only relies on the distance between the provided points.
-The set of filtered coordinates should thus be carefully chosen.
+Thus, the set of filtered coordinates should be carefully chosen.

-We adopt a simple thresholding approach that consists in selecting all points which value is greater than a given target #clip-t.
+We adopt a simple thresholding approach, selecting all points whose values are greater than a given target #clip-t.
 This parameter should be high enough to let the clusters surface.
-If too low, the resulting point cloud ends up fully connected leading to DBSCAN finding a single cluster.
+If it is too low, the resulting point cloud is fully connected leading to DBSCAN finding a single cluster.
-Conversely, increasing #clip-t too significantly will result in local peaks being completely filtered out which would produce a missed detection.
+Conversely, increasing #clip-t too significantly will result in local peaks being wholly filtered out, which will produce a missed detection.

-@fig:active_ssl:results:clipping_threshold shows a given aggregated map after having been filtered with different values of #clip-t.
+@fig:active_ssl:results:clipping_threshold shows a given aggregated map after filtering with different values of #clip-t.
-The top row depicts the map obtained from the averaging aggregation (#psi-avg) while the bottom one exposes the output of the neural network (#psi-dnn).
+The top row depicts the map obtained from the averaging aggregation (#psi-avg) while the bottom one exposes the neural network output (#psi-dnn).
 In this example, both blending strategies have provided a solid result that is not particularly challenging to cluster.
-While the neural network was able to directly yield distinct blobs, the obtained averaged map shows to be more impacted by the thresholding.
+While the neural network could yield distinct blobs directly, the obtained averaged map has shown to be more impacted by the thresholding.
-Indeed, too low values of #clip-t do not manage to disconnect the various clusters and would link to a single prediction from the detection pipeline.
+Indeed, values of #clip-t that are too low do not manage to disconnect the various clusters and would link to a single prediction from the detection pipeline.
 On the contrary, the network output suffers from too aggressive filtering as the blob with the lowest intensity eventually disappears for $#clip-t >= 0.8$.

 #figure(